Reduction theory for Fuchsian groups with cusps: Proof of Main Theorem for canonical case

 \begin{prop} The maps $f_{\mathcal P}$, $f_{\mathcal Q}$, and $f_{\mathcal M}$ have finite Markov property. \end{prop} \begin{proof} The finite Markov property on each of the three partitions $\mathcal P, \mathcal Q, \mathcal M$ (technically sofic, with added images of the elliptic partition points) follows from the finiteness of upper- and lower-orbits of the corresponding partition points (\Cref{prop:finiteorbit}).

 Note that $M_k$ is the point in $[P_k,Q_k]$ such that $\angle P_kV_kM_k=\angle M_kV_kQ_k=\frac{\pi}{m}$, that is, where the angle bisector of $P_kV_kQ_k$ meets the boundary~$\S$.

-If $A_k=M_k$ is an elliptic partition point in $\mathcal B(n)$, then the end of the cycle is the second endpoint of the geodesic through $V_k$ and $M_k$, which (since~$\Fc$ is canonical) is $-M_k$.
-If $\ell$ is even, $-M_k$ is the middle point of $\mathcal B(n+\frac{\ell}2)$, which is either an elliptic partition point in this building block or an ideal vertex.
-Using \Cref{orbit-ideal} we conclude that the upper- and lower-orbits of $M_k$ are finite.
-If $\ell$ is odd, $-M_k=e^{2\pi i(\floor{\ell/2}+1)/\ell}$ is an ideal vertex.
-By \Cref{orbit-ideal} the upper- and lower-orbits of $M_k$ are finite.

-If $A_k$ is either $P_k$ or $Q_k$, and $m$ is even, then by \Cref{prop:finiteorbit} the upper and lower orbits are finite.
+If $A_k=M_k$ is an elliptic partition point in $\mathcal B(n)$, then the end of the cycle is the second endpoint of the geodesic through $V_k$ and $M_k$, which (since~$\Fc$ is canonical) is~$-M_k$. \begin{itemize} \item If $\ell$ is even, $-M_k$ is the middle point of $\mathcal B(n+\frac{\ell}2)$, which is either an elliptic partition point in this building block or an ideal vertex.
+In the latter case, \Cref{orbit-ideal} applied to $-M_k$ implies that the upper- and lower-orbits of $M_k$ are finite.
+In the former case, the orbit of $M_k$ is still finite because the union of all midpoints and ideal points is finite. \item If $\ell$ is odd, $-M_k=e^{2\pi i(\floor{\ell/2}+1)/\ell}$ is an ideal vertex.
+Again, by \Cref{orbit-ideal} applied to $-M_k$ the upper- and lower-orbits of $M_k$ are finite. \end{itemize} If $A_k$ is either $P_k$ or $Q_k$, and $m$ is even, then by \Cref{prop:finiteorbit} the upper and lower orbits are finite.
 If $m$ is odd, then the end of the cycle will be $-M_k$, and the orbits are finite by the argument in the previous paragraph. \end{proof}

 \FloatBarrier